Competition Commission investigation launched after retailers complain about Bok replica jerseys

 The new deal

-Last year, after SA Rugby’s contract with Asics expired, the team announced it had signed a six-year contract with the American brand to supply the Boks playing kit and other apparel, including the turquoise away fan jersey.
+Last year, after SA Rugby’s contract with Asics expired, the team announced it had signed a six-year contract with the American brand to supply the Boks playing kit and other apparel, including the “Nike hyper jade” away jersey.

 The deal, which includes the 2023 and 2027 Rugby World Cups, will see the Nike “Swoosh” reappear on the Springbok jersey.
 Nike was the team’s apparel partner once before, between 1996 and 2003.